Jagdish-Bhandari/Jagdish_All-project-portfolio/README.md

 ---

-<span style="font-size: 85%;">🔍 *Explore more insightful SQL queries and data projects in my GitHub profile — just click on the repository title above!*</span>
+🔍 *Explore more insightful SQL queries and data projects in my GitHub profile — just click on the repository title above!*

 🔗 *Thank you for exploring this analysis!
 For the interactive dashboard and source files, please refer to the repository.*